Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

-To compute the dense rank with less space, we can use a bit-vector $B$ of $m$ bits and set $B[x] = 1$ for each $x \in S$.
-Then, using a rank-select data structure on $B$, the rank of $x$ is $\op{rank}_B(x)$.
-This approach uses $O(m)$ bits and takes $\Omega(m/w)$ time due to the initialization of a rank-select data structure on~$B$.
+Our novel approach provides a dense/competitive rank solution that does not rely on the universe size $m$ in both the runtime (for initialization) and bits required, but only on $N$.
+Moreover, for our use-case in Section~\ref{sec:treeiso} we use dense rank with universe size $m=O(2^N)$ for which the approaches outlined previously require $\Omega(N \log N)$ bits, while we aim for $O(N)$ bits.
+Due to this specific requirement we require a novel approach, which works similar to the realization of dense rank in~\cite{BauH17,Elias74,Jac89}.

-Since we are looking for an $O(k+ \bb/\tau)$-time solution, we build our own data structure that can return the dense rank of $x$, restricted to $x \in S$, in $O(1)$ time.
-Our approach is similar to the realization of dense rank in~\cite{Elias74, Jac89} where they compute dense rank on $m$-bit vectors except that we leave several values uninitialized.
-We construct the rank structure not on a given bit-vector, but on a given sequence consisting of $k$ numbers that correspond to the ones in the bit-vector.
-Furthermore, we partition a bit vector $B$ into $O(m/\tau)$ frames of $\lceil \tau/2 \rceil$ bits and create an array $P$ that contains the prefix sum of the frames up to the $i$th frame ($i = 0, \ldots, \lceil m / (\tau/2) \rceil$).
+We first discuss dense rank.
+Similar to our solution for sorting, we handle small and large numbers differently.
+Let $S$ be an $\bb$-bit sequence of $k$ self-delimiting numbers.
+Denote with $S_{\leq \bb}$ the subsequence of $S$ that contains numbers that are at most size $N$, and with $S_{> \bb}$ all numbers of $S$ that are larger than $N$ (and at most size $2^N$).
+We first discuss the techniques used for enabling dense rank for all small numbers $S_{\leq \bb}$ of $S$ for which we build our own data structure.
+Denote with $m'$ the size of the universe of $S_{\leq \bb}$ and $k'$ the number of self-delimiting numbers contained in $S_{\leq \bb}$.
+We construct the dense rank structure not on a given bit-vector, but on a given sequence consisting of $k'$ self-delimiting numbers that correspond to the ones in the bit-vector.
+For this, we construct a bit vector $B$, which we partition into $O(m'/\tau)$ frames of $\lceil \tau/2 \rceil$ bits and create an array $P$ that contains the prefix sum of the frames up to the $i$th frame ($i = 0, \ldots, \lceil m' / \lceil \tau /2 \rceil \rceil$).
 For an example, see Fig.~\ref{fig:dense-rank-schema}.
-Subsequently we use a lookup table $\op{POPCNT}$ that allows to determine the number of ones in the binary representation of each frame.
+Subsequently, we use a lookup table that allows to determine the number of ones in the binary representation of each frame.
 The table $\op{POPCNT}$ can be easily constructed in time $O(2^{\tau/2}\tau) = o(2^\tau)$ as follows: for each $z = 0, \ldots, 2^{\tau/2} - 1$ set $\op{POPCNT}[z] = y$, where $y$ is the number of bits for $z$ computed in $O(\tau)$ time by iterating over the bits of $z$'s binary representation.

-An alternative to a lookup table is the CPU operation {\em popcnt} (available in AMD and Intel processors since 2008) that returns the number of bits set to one within a computer word.